iterative/dvc.org/static/docs/commands-reference/config.md

 - `cache.type` - link type that DVC should use to link data files from cache to your workspace.
-Possible values: `reflink`, `symlink`, `hardlink`, `copy` or a

-  combination of those, separated by commas e.g: `reflink,hardlink,copy`.
+Possible values: `reflink`, `symlink`, `hardlink`, `copy` or a combination of those, separated by commas e.g: `reflink,hardlink,copy`.
   By default, DVC will try `reflink,copy` link types in order to choose the most effective of those two.
 DVC avoids `symlink` and `hardlink` types by default to protect user from accidental cache and repository corruption.
-  > **Note!** If you manually set `cache.type` to `hardlink` or `symlink`, **you will corrupt the cache** if you edit data files in the workspace.
-See the `cache.protected` config option above and corresponding `dvc unprotect` command to modify files safely.
+  > **Note!** If you manually set `cache.type` to `hardlink` or `symlink`, **you
+  > will corrupt the cache** if you modify tracked data files in the workspace.
+  > See the `cache.protected` config option above and corresponding
+  > `dvc unprotect` command to modify files safely.
   There are pros and cons to different link types.
 Refer to [Cache File Linking](/docs/user-guide/cache-file-linking) for a full explanation of each one.